 If a "self-defense" claim is asserted, investigators will carefully work to determine whether the use of lethal force was necessary, reasonable, and lawful.
 If someone shoots and kills a masked intruder breaking into his or her home in the dark of night, it would be considered reasonable for the homeowner to have assumed that his or her life was in jeopardy.
 If a homeowner frightens a burglar away and shoots the suspect in the back during an attempt to flee, the use of lethal force is unnecessary and the shooter will likely be charged with murder.

-If you're facing charges after acting in self defense your first step should be to contact a legal team that will protect your rights.
+If you're facing charges after acting in self defense your first step should be to contact an experienced lawyer who will protect your rights.
 DO NOT attempt to explain to law enforcement what happened without a legal expert present.
 For more information visit our homepage or contact us directly by phone.